 Due to COVID-19 restrictions, the beloved event won't include the usual in-person parade, with the fanfare of marching bands, decorative floats and children walking their pets,but instead will feature a "reverse parade" in which the community can walk through designated neighborhoods to view what will be a series of decorated homes, porches, doors or businesses showcasing this year's theme.

 Parents and children are encouraged to decorate their homes in a way that highlights "unity and diversity" and what makes "our world such a beautiful place," Mayor Tom Dubois said in a promotional video for the event.

 A contest will be held for the best decorated house, which will consider "overall theme incorporation, public appeal, craftsmanship, proportions, animations or special effects and ingenuity," according to the event website.

-Three winners — one each from the culturally diverse, spring theme and people's choice categories — will be awarded a $100 gift card to a Palo Alto restaurant of their choice.
+Three winners — one each from the categories of Culturally Diverse, Spring Themed and People's Choice — will be awarded a $100 gift card to a Palo Alto restaurant of their choice.

-Children will also have the opportunity to show off their pets virtually if they submit a picture or video of under 30 seconds of their pets in costume or doing tricks.
+Children also will have the opportunity to show off their pets virtually if they submit a picture or video of under 30 seconds of their pets in costume or doing tricks.
 The clips will be compiled into one video and shared with the community.
 Participants can also request a cutout of their pet.
-Videos and pictures can be submitted here.

 "As mayor, I don't want to see another year go by without resuming this longstanding tradition that celebrates our youth and our community," DuBois said.